 Transfer students will receive no more than one year of academic credit toward a Duke Law degree for work completed at another law school.

-Scholarship assistance is not available for transfer and visitor applicants.
+Scholarship assistance is not available for transfer or visitor applicants.

 International Students and Visa Applications

-Applicants who are not U.S. citizens should indicate their country of citizenship in Section 2 of the application (Demographics).
-When admitted students who are not US citizens or permanent residents submit their tuition deposit and admission acceptance form, they will receive information about applying for a Duke-sponsored F-1 visa.
+Applicants who are not U.S. citizens should indicate their country of citizenship where requested on the application.
+When admitted students who are not U.S. citizens or permanent residents submit their tuition deposit and admission acceptance form, they will receive information about applying for a Duke-sponsored F-1 visa.
 They will be required to submit copies of their passports, previous visa documents, and proof of financial support.
 Duke University policy states that graduate and professional students who are not in lawful immigration status will not be enrolled.
 For more information, please contact the admissions office.